-In 2004, The Matthews House was nonexistent.
-The idea for the nonprofit, however, was just getting started.
-Jerri Schmitz, founder and Executive Director of The Matthews House, had a conversation with a young man in Old Town in 2004.
-She learned he was homeless and couch surfing after aging out of foster care.
+In 2004, The Matthews House didn’t exist, but the idea for the nonprofit was just coming to life.
+Jerri Schmitz, founder and Executive Director of The Matthews House, had a conversation with a young man in Old Town and learned he was homeless and couch surfing after aging out of foster care.
 “I actually gave him $10 if he would promise me he would put more minutes [on his phone],” Jerri said.
 “Then we could keep in touch with each other and I could see if I could help him.”

 Jerri and Mitchell notified the Department of Human Services Child Welfare Department about their nonprofit designed to help kids who age out of the foster care system.
 The department supported their mission and asked them to manage their Chafee federal grant.
 They immediately welcomed 84 kids.
 More staff was hired to accommodate the number of youth being served, and Jerri said she began wondering about what would have happened if they had reached these kids’ families before they were placed in foster care.
 Taking action to help families before kids are removed from their homes led to the creation of the Strengthening Families Program in 2010.